Nikolas-Charalambidis/conference-talks/spring-one.md

 ### Rating ⭐⭐⭐☆☆
 - ✅ Broad overview of microservice architecture facilities and difficulties
-- ⛔ Missing introduction into cloud-native concepts since this is marked as beginner-friendly, too many buzzwords, .NET examples, I can't extract the gist or quote of the talk into the header
+- ⛔ Missing introduction into cloud-native concepts since this is marked as beginner-friendly, too many buzzwords, .NET examples

 _____